Rangers vs. Astros Player Props Betting Odds

 Semien Stats

-- Semien has hit safely in two straight games.
-During his last five outings he is batting .238 with two home runs and three RBI.
+- Semien has recorded at least one hit in three straight games.
+In his last five games he is hitting .182 with a home run and two RBI.

 Semien Recent Games